Wolf hunting with dogs: Afghan Hunting with Afghan Hounds

-Kazakhstani wolf hunting
+Kazakhs wolf hunting

-Unlike Russian wolf hunts with hounds, which occur usually in the summer period when wolves have less protective fur and the terrain is more favourable for the hounds to give chase, Kazakhstani wolf hunts with hounds depend on favourable snow conditions.
+Unlike Russian wolf hunts with hounds, which occur usually in the summer period when wolves have less protective fur and the terrain is more favourable for the hounds to give chase, Kazakhs wolf hunts with hounds depend on favourable snow conditions.
 The hunts take place either in the steppes regions of the country, or in semi-deserts.
 The hunters track wolves on horseback, with their dogs in sleds.
 Once a wolf is spotted, the dogs are released from the sled, and give chase.

 North America

-In North America wolf hunting with hounds was done in the context of pest control rather than sport.
-George Armstrong Custer enjoyed wolf coursing with dogs, and favoured large greyhounds and Staghound.
-Of the latter, he took a pair of large, white, shaggy animals which he would turn loose against wolves in the Sioux sacred Black Hills.
-In his book Hunting the Grisly and Other Sketches, Theodore Roosevelt wrote that greyhound crossbreeds were a favourite of his, and wrote that exclusively purebred greyhounds were unnecessary, sometimes to the point of uselessness in a wolf hunt.
+In North America, wolf hunting with hounds was done in the context of pest control rather than sport.
+George Armstrong Custer enjoyed wolf coursing with dogs, and favoured large greyhounds and staghounds.
+Of the latter, he took a pair of large, white, shaggy staghounds which he would turn loose against wolves in the Sioux sacred Black Hills.
+In his book Hunting the Grisly and Other Sketches, Theodore Roosevelt wrote that greyhound crossbreeds were a favorite of his, and wrote that exclusively purebred greyhounds were unnecessary, sometimes to the point of uselessness in a wolf hunt.
 Some bulldog blood in the dogs was considered helpful, though not essential.
 Roosevelt wrote that many ranchmen of Colorado, Wyoming, and Montana in the final decade of the 19th century managed to breed greyhound or deerhound packs capable of killing wolves unassisted, if numbering in three or more.
 These greyhounds were usually thirty inches at the shoulder and weighed 90 lbs.
 These American greyhounds apparently outclassed imported Russian borzois in hunting wolves.
 Wolf hunting with dogs became a specialised pursuit in the 1920s, with well trained and pedigreed dogs being used.
 Several wolfhounds were killed in wolf hunts in the warden sponsored Wisconsin Conservation Department of the 1930s.
 These losses induced the state to begin a dog insurance policy in order to reimburse wolf hunters.
 Wolf hunting with dogs is now legal only in Wisconsin in the US as of 2013.